end2endzone/NonBlockingRTTTL/README.md

 }
 ```

-# Installing

-Please refer to file [INSTALL.md](INSTALL.md) for details on how installing/building the application.

-## Testing
-NonBlockingRTTTL comes with unit tests which tests for multiple combinations to validate the integrity of the library with multiple operating systems.

-Test are build using the Google Test v1.6.0 framework.
-For more information on how googletest is working, see the [google test documentation primer](https://github.com/google/googletest/blob/release-1.8.0/googletest/docs/V1_6_Primer.md).

-Test are automatically build when building the solution.
-Please see the '*build step*' section for details on how to build the software.

-Test can be executed from the following two locations:

-1) From the Visual Studio IDE:
-   1) Select the project `NonBlockingRTTTL_unittest` as StartUp project.
-   2) Hit CTRL+F5 (Start Without Debugging)
-2) From the output binaries folder:
-   1) Open a file navigator and browse to the output folder(for example c:\projects\NonBlockingRTTTL\cmake\build\bin\Release)
-   2) Run the `NonBlockingRTTTL_unittest.exe` executable.

-See also the latest test results at the beginning of the document.

 # Versioning

 We use [Semantic Versioning 2.0.0](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/end2endzone/NonBlockingRTTTL/tags).